-The Waco Mammoth Site sits on more than 100 acres of wooded parkland along the Bosque River.
+The five-acre Waco Mammoth National Monument sits within 100+ acres of wooded parkland along the Bosque River.
 Surrounded by oak, mesquite and cedar trees, the site offers an escape from the modern world and provides a glimpse into the lives of Columbian mammoths.

 On a spring day in 1978, Paul Barron and Eddie Bufkin embarked on a search for arrowheads and fossils near the Bosque River.
 To their surprise, the men stumbled upon a large bone eroding out of a ravine.
 Recognizing the unusual nature of the find, they removed the bone and took it to the Strecker Museum at Baylor University for examination.